LukasBaecker/trainAOA/README.md

 ```
 npm start
 ```
+Go to localhost:3000 in your favourite browser and see the resulting application.

-Here are some advices you currently should know about:
+## Here are some advices you currently should know about:

-## tiler and environment variables
+### tiler and environment variables
 While testing the application there where some issues with tiler running in the R-script.
 Therefor i had to set the tiler.options to find the needed files.
 If they are set as path as in the tiler documentation shown it should work but for me it didn't.
 So keep that in mind and watch out.

-## Using QGIS-tiles instead of
+### Using QGIS-tiles instead of
 If you build a new project and you have access to the server-folder you can easiely change files as you wish.
 The current version of this app does not support investigation area maps, that got more than one band.
 If you would like to see a multiband rasterlayer on the leaflet map you have to insert the project tiles manually.
 For testing purpose, I used to generate tiles with QGIS and the 'Generate XYZ tiles'-tool.
 Here you have the option to take high resolutions and change the zoomlevels of the tiles.